adobe/spectrum-tokens-studio-data/.github/PULL_REQUEST_TEMPLATE.md

 <!--- What types of changes does your code introduce?
 Put an `x` in all the boxes that apply: -->

-- [ ] Bug fix (patch; non-breaking change which fixes an issue) <!--- Example: fixing incorrect metadata -->
+- [ ] Patch (bug fixes, typos, mistakes; non-breaking change which fixes an issue)
-- [ ] New feature (minor; non-breaking change which adds functionality) <!--- Examples: editing a token value, adding a new token -->
+- [ ] Minor (add a new token, changing a value; non-breaking change which adds functionality)
-- [ ] Breaking change (major; fix or feature that would cause existing functionality to change) <!--- Examples: changing a token name, deleting a token -->
+- [ ] Major (deleting a token, changing token value type; fix or feature that would cause existing functionality to change)

 ## Checklist: